 Paper-based documents in the past required what is now termed as a “wet” signature, or a hand -written name.
 More formal documents or contracts/agreements required witnesses to the signature, and an initial on each page, for both the signatory and the witnesses.

 This process can be cumbersome, and time consuming.
 As a result, contracts or agreements often went unsigned, and even signed agreements ran the risk of being challenged in Court.
 Was the signatory authorised to sign?
 Is it the original documentation?
 Does the signature match the identity of the person signing?
 And documents that have been tampered with, are some examples.

-Digital signatures are the most secure and tamper-proof way of signing documents.
+Electronic signatures (or e-signatures) are the most secure and tamper-proof way of signing documents.
 In most countries these are permitted through legislation, defining what constitutes a digital signature.

 There Are Typically Four Forms of Electronic Signature